plentymarkets/docs-raw/plentyInterface/ItemSet.md

 ### ItemSetConfigRepositoryContract<a name="itemset_contracts_itemsetconfigrepositorycontract"></a>

-The contract for the item set config repository
+The contract for the item set configuration repository

 #### Namespace